aws-samples/sample-developer-tutorials/tuts/037-emr-gs/emr-gs.md

 This tutorial creates AWS resources that will incur charges.
 The estimated cost for running this tutorial for one hour is approximately $0.20 USD (in the US East region), which includes:

-- EMR cluster with 3 m5.xlarge instances: ~$0.19/hour
+- EMR cluster with 3 m5.xlarge instances: approximately $0.19/hour
 - S3 storage and requests: <$0.01/hour

 To minimize costs, make sure to follow the cleanup instructions at the end of the tutorial to terminate all resources.